games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 ### <a name="power_counting">The power counting algorithm</a>
 The second point has been worked out by Miko&#322;aj Boja&#324;czyk and Wojtek Czerwi&#324;ski in their lecture notes [An automata toolbox](https://www.mimuw.edu.pl/~bojan/20172018-2/advanced-topics-in-automata-20172018-jezyki-automaty-i-obliczenia-2).
-Unfortunately, they make the assumption that $n = d$.
+They make the assumption that $n = d$.
 We explain how to adapt the construction of the automaton.
 The proof applies *mutatis mutandis*.

 We construct a (deterministic) safe automaton recognising a language $L$ solving the separation problem.
 Let $k$ such that $2^k > n$, *i.e.* $k = \lceil \log(n) \rceil + 1$.